 Older youth enrolled in the 4-H sewing project for the first time may not feel comfortable demonstrating their assigned grade level skills.
 In this instance the county 4-H youth development educator may, at the request of the 4-H member and parent, assign the member to a lower level grade level to develop fundamental skills.

 Provide a completed sewing skills card, 4-H 925c-W, with the exhibit.
-These can be found in the forms section of this book.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.